- Categories Arts & Culture, Workplace

 - Project Team David Hills, Deborah Saunt

-Converted from a Victorian perfume works, DSDHA’s new studio is set within an oasis-like urban yard, at the heart of Vauxhall.
-The building is accessed down a narrow alley next to a pub, off Kennington Lane and near the Royal Vauxhall Tavern, in the heart of this emerging area.
+Converted from a Victorian perfume works, DSDHA’s studio is set within an oasis-like urban yard, in Vauxhall.
+The building is accessed down a narrow alley off Kennington Lane and near the Royal Vauxhall Tavern, in the heart of this emerging area.
 We chose to be here because of our longstanding connections with the local community, having worked on the design for the Vauxhall Pleasure Gardens.

-As one moves up the building and through the studios every space is filled with drawings, models, and samples.
-Industrial remnants of the Victorian building, such as pulleys and hoists are kept where they are found, whilst new light fittings and furnitures specially made by and for the practice adds to the bespoke feel of the building.
+As one moves up the building every floor is filled with drawings, models, and samples.
+Industrial remnants of the Victorian building, such as pulleys and hoists have been kept, whilst new light fittings and furniture specially designed by the practice have been added.

 - Contractor Peter Coker